 ‘To Those who Appreciate Wistaria and Sunshine.
 Small mediaeval Italian Castle on the shores of the Mediterranean to be Let Furnished for the Month of April.
 Necessary servants remain.
 Z, Box 1000, The Times.’

-I have sympathy with linguistic sticklers, but tend to side with the argument that English spelling, like the language itself, is always evolving.
-It’s more usual these days for words to be spelt the way in which they’re pronounced.
-The informative and elegant Times style guide entry is worth reading in full on the vexed subject of wistaria/wisteria,1 and I imagine the OED editor Robert Burchfield would have had something to say about it too (see my recent post ‘English as she is murdered’).
+Nowadays I tend to agree with the argument that English spelling, like the language itself, is always evolving.
+It’s simply more usual these days for words to be spelt the way in which they’re pronounced, though I imagine the OED editor Robert Burchfield would have had something to say about that (see my post ‘English as she is murdered’).

 Becoming Elizabeth

-Soon afterwards, at yet another musical evening, she and her father were introduced to a Prussian Count, Henning von Arnim, in Rome.
-He was a widower, fifteen years older than May, who was struck by her petite beauty and musical talents.
-Von Arnim was an impressive figure who used his aristocratic charisma to bluff his way through serious financial difficulties.
-He began to arrange May and her father’s travels in Germany and wooed her forcefully, taking her to the top of the Duomo in Florence and telling her ‘All girls like love.
+Soon afterwards, at yet another musical evening, Elizabeth and her father were introduced to a Prussian Count, Henning von Arnim, in Rome.
+He was a widower who was fifteen years older than May and struck by her petite beauty and musical talents.
+Von Arnim was an impressive figure who used his aristocratic title and charisma to bluff his way through serious financial difficulties.
+He began to arrange May and her father’s travels around Germany and wooed her rather forcefully it seems.
+He took her to the top of the Duomo in Florence and told her: ‘All girls like love.
 It is very agreeable.
 You will like it too.
 You shall marry me, and see.’3

-We’re going to be discussing The Enchanted April (1922) in the ‘chat’ thread for paid subscribers over the next four weeks.
-We’ll discuss women’s roles in this novel; is it escapist fluff or a feminist fairytale?
-Why has The Enchanted April been dismissed as a ‘middlebrow’ novel, and what does this tell us about literature by/for women?
+We’ll be discussing The Enchanted April (1922) in the ‘chat’ thread for paid subscribers over the next few weeks.
+Topics include women’s roles in this novel; is it escapist fluff or a feminist fairytale?
+Why has The Enchanted April been dismissed as a ‘middlebrow’ novel, and what does this tell us about literature by/for women in the 1920s?
 We’ll investigate the significance of the post-war setting... and much more besides.
 I hope you’ll join us.

 For now, I’d love you to tell me about your own experiences of a life-changing trip when you were younger, or a garden (real or fictional) that has stayed in your memory.
 If you have strong feelings about wistaria/wisteria, I’d love to hear about that too.
-Thank you for reading, sharing, ‘liking’ and subscribing.
+Thank you for reading, and do click on the heart if you have enjoyed this post - it helps others to find it.

 Jennifer Walker, Elizabeth of the German Garden (Book Guild, 2013).